 Trimble Identity

-Trimble ID is compatible with single sign-on providers such as Azure AD, Okta, Google, ADFS, or any enterprise identity provider that supports OpenID or SAML protocols.
+Trimble ID is compatible with single sign-on providers such as Microsoft Entra ID (formerly Azure AD), Okta, Google, ADFS, or most established enterprise identity provider that supports OpenID or SAML protocols.
 Using a third-party provider allows for conveniences such as user provisioning and using their existing password storage and password policy.
 Some Trimble Identity content is currently visible but you can only use it after it is made available.

 IMPORTANT: Trimble Identity is not applicable to Public Access at this time.